plengqui/GatewayApplication/README.md

 The python code is documented using docstrings.

 ### comwrapper.py
 A python script that should _allways_ be running when the Tinymesh network is active.
-It listens to incoming packets on the serial port (where your Tinymesh Gateway should be connected) and writes the packets to a store-and-forward queue, which is later read by the TinymeshController.
+It listens to incoming packets on the serial port (where your Tinymesh Gateway should be connected) and writes the packets to a store-and-forward queue on disk, which is later read by the TinymeshController.
+The reason for running this in a separate process is to ensure no packets from the Tinymesh gateway are lost due to timing issues in the gui part.
+The Tinymesh gateway does not wait for acknowledgement of packets it sends to the PC, so we really need to make sure every packet is grabbed and stored in real time.

 ### tmsi_gui.py
 A python script that runs the GUI part of the application.
 Invokes TinymeshController regularly and displays the health of radios, and shows any received Sportident punches.